komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 | | 6 parents land| 12 songshan cultural creative eslite | our house + richard |
 | | 6-9 airbnb | 13:50-15:30 glassblowing | raohe night market + riverside |

 It looks better on the actual spreadsheet.
-Point is, notice we were able to mix hard-scheduled things, such as when my parents land (and Tammy and I needed to be at the airport by) or the booked glassblowing glass at 13:50, with more flexible activities, such as being at raohe night market.
+Point is, notice we were able to mix hard-scheduled things, such as when my parents land (and Tammy and I needed to be at the airport) or the booked glassblowing glass at 13:50, with more flexible activities, such as being at raohe night market.

 We continually tweaked this as we got closer to the trip, and it let us know what was really possible to accomplish in the trip.
 It fed back into the ambitions tab and let the whole family adjust their expectations.
 For example, Kenting was desired, but we determined it would basically nuke an entire day, and thus we nixxed it in favor of doing other stuff.

 We mostly planned out the first halfish of the trip, with only vague notions of the second half, so that when the family arrived and we had down time, we could plop more blocks of activities for later days.
-This combination of documented planning and flexibility worked honestly better than I've ever seen trip planning work.
+This combination of documented planning and flexibility worked better than I've ever seen trip planning work.
 It was good to know what was going to be going on the next day, so we could chill out and store our energy if needed, make sure to get to bed on time if necessary, or know that we can comfortably stay out late without issue.
 It prevented nasty surprises for people who decided to stay up too late just to vibe, and also prevented a typical annoyance I have with trips, where activities are lost because everyone got out the door too late.

 A flexible but recorded schedule also let us create a really balanced trip, where we could put really hardcore days against more chilled out ones, to prevent burnout.
-Plus, combined with keeping a sharp eye on the weather, prevented regret if we woke up to find a rainy day on the day we wanted to go ride bicycles or whatever.
+Plus, by keeping a sharp eye on the weather, we prevented regret if we woke up to find a rainy day on the day we wanted to go ride bicycles or whatever.

-The trip spreadsheet went so well I'm essentially now an obnoxious evangealist for the concept.
+The trip spreadsheet went so well I'm now an obnoxious evangealist for the concept.

 ## Packing One Bag

 Another new thing my family would be trying was [onebag travel](/tags/onebag).
-I've been preaching about this for ages as something basically anyone can do, despite as earlier mentioned always have this weird feeling of normality, like, is that really something My Normal Ass Family can do?
-Turns out yeah, it was their first onebag trip and they did really well.
-They all rolled in with Patagonias holding the majority of their stuff.
-Of course, in my opinion they were overpacked, especially my Dad, who was carrying around this like fifty pound monstrosity, but that's par for course for a first onebag trip.
+I've been preaching about this for ages as something basically anyone can do, though I secretly wondered if that was true.
+Turns out yeah, for my family, it was their first onebag trip and they did really well.
+They all rolled in with Patagonia bags holding the majority of their stuff.
+Of course, in my opinion they were overpacked, especially my Dad, who was carrying around this fifty pound monstrosity, but that's par for the course of a first onebag trip.

 Anyway, those considering a trip like this should strongly encourage all participants to investigate and try out onebagging.
 My family got off the plane, breezed through immigration and customs, and were exiting the airport onto the train in about thirty minutes.
 Then, we were able to take the Taoyuan express train and transfer to the MRT and have a nice easy ride on trains all the way to our Airbnb because nobody had a massive roller luggage to deal with.
 It's a game changer.

 Also, throughout the trip, everyone was game theorying their packs, talking about what they didn't need to have brought, talking about packing strategies, and planning on what they'd do differently next time.
-It's just another fun thing really.
+It's just another fun thing.

 ## Accomodation

 We went with an Airbnb so we could all stay together in the same place.
 We also initially thought my family would want to stay mostly keto, and thus we'd need to be cooking a lot, and so would need a kitchen.
-The Airbnb was a good idea because it was really nice to hang out as a family like we do on most trip.
-I did discover that within Taipei and on the MRT, it's really hard to find a good Airbnb, even at high pricepoints.
+The Airbnb was a good idea because it was really nice to hang out as a family like we do on most trips.
+I did discover it's really hard to find a good Airbnb in Taipei, even at high pricepoints.
 If you look outside the city you can find some incredible places for really cheap, but in Taipei itself the newer places are too tiny for a family, and the older places are just plain ugly and often gross looking (and plagued with issues like drain smell or bad plumbing).

 We stayed at [this airbnb](https://www.airbnb.com/rooms/673741797107840347?) near Nanjing Sanming station.
-It was perfect, being right next to the MRT station, as well as in quick bicycling distance of our own apartment, so if anybody ever got overwhelmed they could always flee to the peace of the apartment.
+It was perfect, being right next to an MRT station, as well as in quick bicycling distance of our own apartment, so if anybody ever got overwhelmed they could always flee to the peace of the apartment.

 In past trips to Taiwan, Tammy had booked some really cool hotels.
 Hotel choices in Taipei are in my experience more interesting and luxurious than Airbnbs, so for those that don't need one big space for the whole family, I'd recommend looking into that.
 Outside Taipei though, give Airbnb (or just googling for BnBs) a shot.